 Built by a succession of imperial dynasties over the last two millennia, the network of fortifications and towers has evolved over the centuries—defining and defending the outer reaches of Chinese civilization.

 During his famous visit to the Great Wall in 1972, Richard Nixon (in a Bush Jr–esque moment of eloquence) stated: “I think that you would have to conclude that this is a great wall.”
 And he was right—the Great Wall of China is undoubtedly one of the ancient world’s most amazing feats of engineering.

-To the Chinese, the Great Wall is known as “Wan Li Chang Cheng” (万里长城 ), or literally, “Long Wall of Ten Thousand Li” (“li” being a measure of distance about 500m or about a third of a mile).
-But of course, that’s not the actual length of the wall, but just an ancient way of “a long friggin’ wall.”
+To the Chinese, the Great Wall is known as “Wan Li Chang Cheng” (万里长), or literally, “Long Wall of Ten Thousand Li” (“li” is a measure of distance about 500m or about a third of a mile).
+But of course, that’s not the actual length of the wall, but just an ancient way of saying “this is a long friggin’ wall.”

-And although the Great Wall is undisputedly the longest man-made structure ever built, its exact total length continues to be debated since it’s not a single, continuous barrier as described by early Western historical accounts.
+And although the Great Wall is undisputedly the longest man-made structure ever built, its exact total length continues to be debated since the Great Wall of China is not a single, continuous wall as described by early Western historical accounts.
 Instead, it’s more accurately described as a patchwork of walls that evolved over the centuries—an overlapping maze of walls and towers that were built (or fell into disuse) by successive dynasties throughout Chinese history.

 But one thing is clear: the Great Wall is one of – if not THE – iconic symbol of China, symbolizing the perseverance and diligence of the Chinese civilization.
 There simply aren’t many cultural landmarks on the earth that symbolize the sweep of a nation’s history more powerfully than the Wall.